The man. The myth. The legend.

 From a September 2, 1951 archived article:

-“Big “Tex,” in his red-checked shirt, cowboy hat and boots, will be used on billboards, posters and State Fair of Texas literature to point up the fact that the 1951 exposition will be the biggest and best yet.
+“Big “Tex,” in his red-checked shirt, cowboy hat and boots, will be used on billboards, posters and State Fair of Texas literature to point out the fact that the 1951 exposition will be the biggest and best yet.

-Fair officials decided “Tex” was the most appropriate symbol to adopt, since the State Fair of Texas is one of the things Texans would be most justified in bargain about – if they ever did that sort of thing.”
+Fair officials decided “Tex” was the most appropriate symbol to adopt, since the State Fair of Texas is one of the things Texans would be most justified in bragging about – if they ever did that sort of thing.”

 Texans, brag?
 Who us?
 Never.